 (2017) Sourcing From Within, practice-led presentation for Knowing From the Inside: Anthropology, Art, Architecture and Design (KFI), a 5-year project funded by a European Research Council – principle investigator: Professor Tim Ingold, University of Aberdeen.
 Funded by University of Aberdeen and Bath Spa University.

 (2018) Developing a project with Dr Rebecca Loukes to co-edit publication on Women and Performer Training.

-Nixon, E (2018) Under review: The Imagining Body in Performer Training Jacques Lecoq and Gaston Bachelard as part of a Routledge series co-edited by Rebecca Loukes and Maria Kapsali titled, Perspectives on Performer Training.
+Nixon, E (2019) Forthcoming: The Imagining Body in Performer Training Jacques Lecoq and Gaston Bachelard as part of a Routledge series co-edited by Rebecca Loukes and Maria Kapsali titled, Perspectives on Performer Training.

 Nixon, E (2017) La Mancha Theatre Company and School – Chile: An Enactive Paradigm, In: Evans, M., Kemp, R. (eds.)
 The Routledge Companion to Jacques Lecoq, Routledge.

 Nixon, E (2014) The Threepenny Opera: Experiencing Intersections Bertolt Brecht and Jacques Lecoq, paper presented at Intersections: Colloquium of Performance Research, Central School of Speech and Drama (CSSD).